-We currently have a flock of 13 Shetland ewes that we are raising mainly for fiber, but also for breeding stock and dairy.
+We have a flock of Shetland ewes that we are raising mainly for fiber, but also for breeding stock and dairy.
 We just had our 2021 lambs!
 If you are interested in starting or expanding your own flock, please check out our Available Animals page.

-One reason we chose Shetland sheep is because they are on The Livestock Conservancy's list of conservation priority heritage breeds, in addition to their smaller size and wide range of colors!
+One reason we chose Shetland sheep is because they are on The Livestock Conservancy's conservation priority list of heritage breeds, in addition to their smaller size and wide range of colors!
 We are a provider for the Shave ‘Em to Save ‘Em (SE2SE) initiative of The Livestock Conservancy to promote the use of wool from rare sheep breeds on the Conservation Priority List.

 We have a jennet (female) donkey named Clover, who is adorable, friendly, and helps us take care of our sheep!
 She is a big fan of attention from anyone who will pet her.
 She loves to follow us around like a little shadow and is always curious about what we're doing!

 We have both loved equines since childhood and are excited to finally have one of our own!